zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

 ## 4 Conclusion
 In conclusion, We used dynamic SBM to analyze the efficiency of each period.
 Compared with free-disposable inputs, we used by-production technologies to know more about the difference of efficiency between periods and DMUs.
 Next, we combined the advantages of the two and proposed dynamic SBM and by-production.
 With this method, we analyzed the efficiency of each city in Taiwan from 2014 to 2019.
-The results
+The results show the trend of efficiency over the periods.
+Take Changhua as an example. eg: even though Changhua’s overall efficiency is high, its trend can show Changhua regresses in some periods.
+In addition, the results show Taipei is not as efficient as we expected, Changhua outperforms other cities, and Taitung & Kinmen fall behind.
+The government can take these results into consideration.
+Finally, we hope the human resources department of Taiwanese government can use the efficiency analysis we proposed to help the cities improve, and in the long term, Taiwan can get better than before.

 ## Reference
 ### Data